Automattic/wp-e2e-tests/README.md

--b [branch]	  - Run tests on given branch via https://calypso.live -s		  - Screensizes in a comma-separated list (defaults to mobile,desktop) -g		  - Execute general tests in the specs/ directory -j 		  - Execute Jetpack tests in the specs-jetpack-calypso/ directory -H [host]	  - Specify an alternate host for Jetpack tests -w		  - Only execute signup tests on Windows/IE11, not compatible with -g flag -l [config]	  - Execute the critical visdiff tests via Sauce Labs with the given configuration
+-b [branch]	  - Run tests on given branch via https://calypso.live -s		  - Screensizes in a comma-separated list (defaults to mobile,desktop) -g		  - Execute general tests in the specs/ directory -j 		  - Execute Jetpack tests in the specs-jetpack-calypso/ directory (desktop and mobile) -W		  - Execute WooCommerce tests in the specs-woocommerce/ directory (desktop and mobile) -H [host]	  - Specify an alternate host for Jetpack tests -w		  - Only execute signup tests on Windows/IE11, not compatible with -g flag -l [config]	  - Execute the critical visdiff tests via Sauce Labs with the given configuration